peterddrummond/xspde_matlab/doc/source/algorithms.rst

 Sampling errors
 ===============

 Sampling error estimation in xSPDE uses sub-ensemble averaging.
 Ensembles are specified in three levels.
 The first, ``in.ensemble(1)``, is called the number of samples for brevity.
-All computed quantities returned by the :attr:`in.observe` functions are first averaged over the samples, which are calculated efficiently using a parallel vector of trajectories.
+All computed quantities returned by the :func:`observe` functions are first averaged over the samples, which are calculated efficiently using a parallel vector of trajectories.
 By the central limit theorem, these sample averages are distributed as a normal distribution at large sample number.

 Next, the sample averages are averaged **again** over the two higher level ensembles, if specified.
 This time, the variance is accumulated.
 The variance of these distributions is used to estimate a standard deviation in the mean, since each computed quantity is now a normally distributed result.
-This method is applied to all the :attr:`in.graphs` observables.
+This method is applied to all the :attr:`graphs` observables.
 The two lines generated represent :math:`\bar{o}\pm\sigma`, where :math:`o` is the observe function output, and :math:`\sigma` is the standard deviation in the mean.

 The highest level ensemble, ``in.ensemble(3)``, is used for parallel simulations.
 This requires the Matlab parallel toolbox.
 Either type of high-level ensemble, or both together, can be used to calculate sampling errors.